isotopp/isotopp.github.io/content/posts/2023-02-18-this-is-not-a-drill.md

 That was of course impossible to implement.

 Managements reaction was to create the position of the "Master of Disaster" (MoD).
-The MoD and their apprentice ("always two there are") have then planned, for many months, a failover between two Regions.
+The MoD and their apprentice ("always two there are") have then planned, for many months, a fail-over between two Regions.
 But they did not achieve much, and they never could, because in the end Management Buy-In was missing.
 In the end, Management wanted to know (needed to know!), before the test, that it would work.
 That of course invalidated this approach completely.